 (Recommended) Upload resources in batches based on URLs

-If you want to migrate resources that are not stored on on-premises servers or devices and these resources are publicly accessible, we recommend that you migrate the resources in batches based on URLs.
-This way, you can quickly upload a large number of files over an internal network and reduce traffic usage.
+If the files that you want to migrate are not stored on local servers or devices but are publicly accessible over the Internet, you can use URL-based batch upload.
+This method lets you quickly upload many files over an internal network and reduces traffic usage.

 Limits